lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 Install the updated
 application keys
 ~~~~~~~~~~~
-{: #fig-flowchart-keys-invalid title="Handling of a Set of Application Keys that Has Become Invalid" artwork-align="center"}
+{: #fig-flowchart-keys-invalid title="Handling of a Set of Application Keys that Has Become Invalid." artwork-align="center"}

 ## Application Keys or Bound Access Rights Become Invalid ## {#sec-keys-token-invalid}

-The following considers two peers that use the ACE framework for authentication and authorization in constrained environments {{RFC9200}}, and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.
+The following considers two peers that use the ACE framework for authentication and authorization in constrained environments {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 When doing so, one of the two peers acts as ACE resource server (RS) hosting protected resources.
-The other peer acts as ACE client and requests from an ACE authorization server (AS) an access token, which specifies access rights for accessing protected resources at the RS as well as the public authentication credential of the client, namely AUTH_CRED_C.
+The other peer acts as ACE client and requests an access token from an ACE authorization server (AS) that is in trust relationship with the RS.
+The access token specifies access rights for accessing protected resources at the RS as well as the public authentication credential of the client, namely AUTH_CRED_C.

 After that, C uploads the access token to the RS, by means of an EAD item included in an EDHOC message during the EDHOC execution (see below).
-Alternatively, the AS can upload the access token to the RS on behalf of the client, as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
+Alternatively, the AS can upload the access token to the RS on behalf of the client, as per the alternative Short Distribution Chain (SDC) workflow defined in {{I-D.ietf-ace-workflow-and-params}}.

-Consistent with the used EDHOC and OSCORE profile of ACE, the two peers run EDHOC in order to specifically derive an OSCORE Security Context as their shared set of application keys (see {{Section A.1 of RFC9528}}).
-At the RS, the access token is bound to the successfully completed EDHOC session and the established OSCORE Security Context.
+Consistent with the EDHOC and OSCORE profile of ACE, the two peers run EDHOC in order to specifically derive an OSCORE Security Context as their shared set of application keys (see {{Section A.1 of RFC9528}}).
+At the RS, the access token is bound to the successfully completed EDHOC session and to the established OSCORE Security Context.

 After that, the peer acting as ACE client can access the protected resources hosted at the other peer acting as RS, according to the access rights specified in the access token.
 The communications between the two peers are protected by means of the established OSCORE Security Context.